geodynamics/best_practices/ZenodoBestPractices.md

 Please see the github guide: https://guides.github.com/activities/citable-code/

-Assign metadata using the guidelines below
+Assign metadata using the guidelines below.

 ## Manual Upload

 1. **Login**
 * Use your GitHub or ORCID account or create a new login.
+Using GitHub will automatically associate it with your repository.
 2. **Upload**
 * Click on "Upload" on the browser header (between search bar and *Communities*).
 * Click on "New Upload" - green button on upper right hand side of window.
 Note that your previous data packages are also shown.
 You can select these and edit their metadata.
 3. Drag and drop your files into the window or choose files as directed.

-See next section on Metadata
+See next section on Metadata.

 ## Metadata